jqueuniet/netbox-go/apiv3_6/docs/FHRPGroup.md

 ### NewFHRPGroup

-`func NewFHRPGroup(id int32, url string, display string, protocol FHRPGroupProtocol, groupId int32, created NullableTime, lastUpdated NullableTime, ipAddresses []NestedIPAddress, ) *FHRPGroup`
+`func NewFHRPGroup(id int32, url string, protocol FHRPGroupProtocol, groupId int32, lastUpdated NullableTime, ipAddresses []NestedIPAddress, ) *FHRPGroup`

 NewFHRPGroup instantiates a new FHRPGroup object
 This constructor will assign default values to properties that have it defined,